COPYRIGHT © 2003-2020 PLAY BY EAR

-The students’ practice room is located at Room 5 on the 3rd floor of our Bugis branch.
-Practise rooms are also available at our Jurong Branch.
+Its free for PBE active students.
+The students’ practice room is located at Room 5 on the 3rd floor.
 There is also a waiting area on the 2nd floor with additional pianos for student’s use.
 All current PBE students are entitled to use the facilities on a first-come-first-serve basis without any booking.
 You will need to bring your own set of headphones or earphones while practicing with our digital pianos.

 All newly-registered PBE students will receive a complementary P.B.E.S™ student edition textbook relevant to their current level.
 As you progress to higher levels, the corresponding P.B.E.S™ student edition textbook for that level will be provided as well.
 Hence, no purchase is necessary.